 You must have noncombustible material(s) above the fireplace opening.
-Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2 inch thick.
+Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
 Noncombustible material must extend at least 8" up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory (24" and 30" models only).
+If noncombustible material is less than 12", you must install the fireplace hood accessory (24" model only).
 Even if noncombustible material is more than 12", you may need the hood accessory to deflect heat away from your mantel shelf.
-See Figure 6 and 7, and Figure 8 on page 11 for minimum clearances.
+See Figure 5 (see page 9), Figure 6 and Figure 7 (see page 11) for minimum clearances.